skypto/practice_repo/README.md

 # I just added this line before creating this as version '1.0.0'

-#New line added from github. a pull request is required to sync to the local account
+#New line added from github.